metazool/SSI_OSH/README.md

 _Notes to hit_: Better * for better research; reliable, reusable.
 Essential skills, communities of practise, "supporting the right people".
 Promote best practises. _Infrastructure_ is in scope.
 Field sensor nets as Digital Research Infrastructure.
 FOSS principles apply to hardware (is there an Open Definition moral equivalent?)
-Past advocacy and organising work in adjacent fields "improve research or _computational practise_"
+Past advocacy and organising work in adjacent fields "improve research or _computational practise_" Connection to SSI initiatives and past fellowships on computing environmental sustainability

 For the workshop outline - judgement criteria are its end goals "SMART" and does it demonstrate a clear understanding of the bigger picture in which it's placed